-MGIC Investment Corporation will hold a conference call today, July 16, 2014 at 10 a.m.
+MGIC Investment Corporation will hold a conference call today, October 15, 2014, at 10 a.m.
 ET to allow securities analysts and shareholders the opportunity to hear management discuss the company's quarterly results.
-The conference call number is 1-866-847-7859.
-The call is also being webcast and can be accessed via the company's website http://mtg.mgic.com and clicking on the "Investor Information" button.
-A replay of the webcast will be available on the company's website through August 16, 2014 under Investor Information.
+The conference call number is 1-866-814-8483.
+The call is being webcast and can be accessed at the company's website at http://mtg.mgic.com/ and clicking on the "Investor Information" button.
+A replay of the webcast will be available on the company's website through November 15, 2014 under "Investor Information".